 After my few months of tutoring at Mount Vernon High School in the spring of ’65, two French teachers left and I was hired as a regular teacher for the next year.
 But the luckiest part of staying on at this school was how I got two new friends who were going to become just about the best friends I have ever had – Bella and Norma.

 Jolo was a wonderful writer and historian.
-I had read a couple of books by him; 1914 about World War I of course, and Drottningens England (The Queen’s England).
-He was enormously productive and even though he died prematurely in 1974, at the age of 54, he had written a huge number of books – popular history, travel books and novels.
+I had read a couple of books by him; “1914″ about World War I, a superb account of its compacted beginning, how it developed and how it ended, and I had also read “Drottningens England” (The Queen’s England).
+He was enormously productive and even though he died prematurely in 1974, at age 54, he had written a huge number of books – popular history, travel books and novels.
 His death caused a very genuine period of national mourning.

-We slept in lean-tos on these hikes – three walls, a floor and a ceiling – and I’ll never forget on our very first over-night hike, just Allan and I that time, how I was shivering in the cold night air.
+We slept in lean-tos on these hikes – three walls, a floor and a ceiling – and I will never forget on our very first over-night hike, just Allan and I that time, how I was shivering in the cold night air.
 I had been too stingy when I bought my new sleeping bag.
-Finally Allan and I had to switch our bags and his was a bit warmer so I got some sleep that night.
+Finally Allan and I had to switch our sleeping bags and his was a bit warmer so I got some sleep that night.
 For our next hike I had a warm down sleeping bag.
 Wonderful.
 We brought our food along of course, made a fire and heated up the baked beans and sausages or whatever we had in our backpacks.

-It was not like when my family and I hiked in northern Lapland, in the forties, and we went on one-week or two-week treks around Sarek.
+It was not like when my family and I hiked in northern Lapland, in the forties, and we went on one-week or two-week treks on Kungsleden or around Sarek.
 For that, we had to pack light-weight, vacuum-packed food since we nevertheless had to carry 22 kilo backpacks at the outset.
 I remember when you took off the backpacks to sit down for a major break, it felt as if you were going to fall backwards.
 We would walk over 20 km a day, so a couple of good breaks were needed.

 On one of our lean-to sleep-overs, I woke up in the middle of the night and saw a big hare who looked straight at me with his wonderful eyes.
 I wasn’t used to nights outdoors and to me it was a wonderful experience, seeing this gorgeous hare.
 Allan called him a jackrabbit, but it was a hare so I insisted on my way of naming this beautiful beast.

-Once in a while we’d hear a loud noise in the middle of the night and Allan would say ‘It’s a deer knocking over the garbage can’.
+Once in a while we would hear a loud noise in the middle of the night and Allan would say ‘It’s a deer knocking over the garbage can’.
 In the morning we could see the traces of it.
 But only once did I see the deer staring at me standing absolutely still, a beautiful spirit in the forest, lit by the almost full moon.

 Ted and Norma had a party in their apartment in the east 90s.
-They just had a window air conditioner and the living room was chock full of people rubbing shoulders and chatting with glasses in hand.
+They just had a window air conditioner and the living room was chock full of people, all standing up rubbing shoulders and chatting with glasses in hand.
 All of a sudden the air conditioner gave up the ghost.
 It was just too much for a poor window apparatus like that.
-It was the hottest party I’ve ever been to, but it went on.
-We were all young and we did what my friend Christine, who moved to Cameroon with her very bourgeois World Bank tree-planting husband once said – we sweated, and that was that.
-This was my first initiation to the American kind of party where you strike up conversations with people you’ve never met before.
+It was the hottest party I have ever been to, but it went on.
+We were all young and we did what my friend Christine did, who moved to Cameroon with her very bourgeois World Bank tree-planting husband, Pierre-Yves.
+She once said, in reply to a silly question of mine;”We sweated”, and that was that.
+This was my first initiation to the American kind of party where you strike up conversations with people you have never met before and will never meet again.
 Very un-Swedish.
-Also very un-French, unless you’re at an art exhibit opening event.
+Also very un-French, unless you are at an art exhibition opening event.
 I don’t think I’ll ever really get used to this kind of party though.
 I prefer to meet people I already know and like.

 Ted and Norma later moved to Foster Avenue, a stone’s throw from Flatbush Avenue in Brooklyn and we would often get together to play bridge.
 But this was not the usual kind of bridge.
 It was very unserious.
 Ted had a scientific approach to the game, but he was the only one.
-Allan had played a lot of bridge since college days and he taught me.
+Allyn had played a lot of bridge since college days and he taught me.
 But his game was totally haphazard and I often just stared at him in amazement when he did his bidding.
 Along with the game we drank Aalborg, Danish snaps (spelled Schnapps in German) or aquavit, which was a thing serious bridge players would no doubt have frowned upon.
 But we had fun.

-Later on they bought a house farther south in Brooklyn on Avenue T. Allan and I had separated, and it was now after my one-year stint in Paris.
+Later on they bought a house farther south in Brooklyn on Avenue T. Allyn and I had separated, and it was now after my one-year stint in Paris.
 John had joined me in New Rochelle and we were at Ted’s and Norma’s house in ‘73.
 They now had two very young daughters and we had a good laugh at their parental methods.
-We grown-ups were watching something on television in the basement and when we got back upstairs late in the evening, we found the little girls glued to the basement door after they had banged on it and cried to be let through.
-Ted and Norma had totally ignored them and now they were happily asleep crumpled up on the floor and leaning on the door.
+We grown-ups were watching something on television in the basement and when we got back upstairs late in the evening, we found the little girls glued to the basement door after they had banged on it and cried to be let in.
+Ted and Norma had totally ignored them and now they were happily asleep curled up on the floor and leaning on the door.
 As I remember, they fell over when we opened the door.

 Back to Mount Vernon High School.
 The one outstanding memory from my first high school was a junior class where I taught French level 4.
 Usually, students got to level 4 in their senior year, but this was an experiment.
 This group had started French in middle school in grade 8 and were all more or less handpicked and certainly very highly motivated kids.
-The department head, Mrs Redka, told me she had given me the junior level 4 class and I couldn’t be more delighted.
+The department head, Mrs Redka, told me she had given me the junior level 4 class and I could not be more delighted.

 One day when he must have realized that I liked music, he came up to me at the end of the class and asked me if I knew Aaron Copland.
-I said No. I had a lot to learn yet in terms of music that Arne hadn’t initiated me to or that I hadn’t come across on my own, such as Bach’s Brandenburg Concertos and Vivaldi’s “The Four Seasons”.
+I said No. I had a lot to learn yet in terms of music that Arne had not initiated me to or that I hadn’t come across on my own, such as Bach’s “Brandenburg Concertos” and Vivaldi’s “The Four Seasons”.
 Goodness, I barely knew Sibelius in those days.
+But I had actually fallen in love with the wonderful “Death and Trabsfiguration” by Richard Strauss from the radio.
+And I do think it’s still my favorite one of his tone poems.
 Paul Blank said “Oh, you must get to know him.
-He is absolutely wonderful”.
-I did get to know Copland and Allan in fact did know him already.
+He is wonderful”.
+I did get to know Copland and Allyn in fact did know him already.
 Still today I like his music better than Leonard Bernstein’s, with the possible exception of West Side Story.